Answers 7569509 2

 B. small print.

-C. YOU’RE OUR NEWEST $12 MILLION WINNER.
+C. YOURE OUR NEWEST $12 MILLION WINNER.

 D. backgrounds that made print difficult to read.